 As it is a sugar topper and to prevent it from caramelizing during baking, it is mixed with a little whole wheat flour.
 To fix this topper to the little cakes, the dough is previously moistened with water.
 In this way, it not only helps to fix the sugar to the dough, but also results in a more solid and crispy topper, thus preventing the sugar from coming off the little cakes.

 It is a simple dough to prepare, just combine all the ingredients.
 Should be obtained a dough that achieves flexibility, and the gluten develops with the kneading.
 Because kneading tightens the dough and this makes it difficult to stretch (retract).
 Therefore, once its preparation is finished, a correct rest is necessary and thus the dough relaxes.

 Once the dough is ready, with a rolling pin, extend it to a thickness of 1 cm.
 Optionally, once the dough has been stretched, remove the dough from the table by lifting it with the rolling pin, cover with a kitchen cloth and wait a few minutes before cutting the discs.
 Because when stretching the dough it retracts a little, consequently, it affects the final size of the black cakes.

 Therefore, to form the whole wheat little black cakes, you can use a cookie cutter, glass or lid.
-Then with a water spray bottle or a brush, the dough is wet with water and passed through the mixture of black sanding sugar and flour.
+Then, with a sprinkler or brush, the dough is wetted with water and passed through the mixture of brown sugar and flour.
 Sugar is only placed on one side of the dough, not completely, as if it were a milanesa.

 Finally, baking these whole wheat little black cakes requires very little time.
 And like any whole grain recipe, if you are punctual, much better.
 Therefore, it is important to adapt the baking according to the type of oven that is available, because each home has a different oven and with a particular cooking.
 The baking time ranges between 10-15 minutes approx.